CLOCK

 Some colonies viewed independence as an opportunity to establish a theocracy to prevent a "godless" liberal democracy.
 The Iranian Revolution 1979 replaced the Shah who was a west oriented proxy leader, with an Islamic Theocracy.
 Other Middle East Monarchies used Islamic control of the population but maintained stability using huge oil revenues.

-Soviet - Afgan war 1978-1989.
+Soviet - Afghan war 1978-1989.
 The locals (Mujahadeen) eventually rejected the Soviet installed puppet government with extensive help from the USA.
 However they had no plan for a replacement government.
 In the chaos, the Taliban emerged as a Islamic Emirate.
-It was also host to al-Qaeda started in 1988 by Osama bin Laden, who then led the 9/11/2001 attack on the US.

 In 1988, the reality of global warming caused by fossil fuel use, was brought to the worlds attention by Jim Hansen.
 It took another 30 years before the impact on the earth became impossible to ignore and energy generation started to change.